Extension Master Gardeners- Clark County

-In southern Nevada, the Master Gardener Program is part of the social horticulture programming of Extension.
-The Master Gardeners celebrate 28 years of volunteer service to the community in 2021.
+The Clark County Master Gardeners celebrate 30 years of volunteer service to the community in 2022.

 What is a volunteer commitment?

-When you enter the Master Gardener Program, you will be asked to sign a contract.
-In essence, you agree that in return for the training you receive, you will volunteer at least 50 hours yearly back to Extension.
+When you enter the Master Gardener Program, you agree that in return for the training you receive, you will volunteer at least 50 hours yearly back to the Clark Extension.
 Upon completion of your training, you will meet with the program coordinator to discuss your talents and the needs of Extension.
 You will choose a placement that will best use your knowledge and skills while helping Extension meet community needs.

 When can I use the title "Master Gardener?"